 Our board are diverse and reflect both the military and construction sectors we operate in.
 Our board monitor the executive activity and contribute to the development strategy of the initiative.
 They originally comprised of directors from our founders Carillion, Ernst & Young (EY), Lendlease, Morgan Sindall and Wilson James.

 Angela created the Lendlease ex-military initiative in 2008 and was a founding partner of BuildForce at its inception in 2011.

-In addition, Angela is a Nation Council Member for the CITB.
+In addition, Angela is the Chair of the CITB Nation Council (Construction Industry Training Board).
 Previously, Angela was a non-executive director of a housing provider and social regeneration charity, East Thames.
-Angela was also a board director of Be Onsite, a not-for-profit company dedicated to helping disadvantaged people and a school governor at Chobham Academy in Stratford, East London (a Harris Federation school).
+Angela was also a board director of Be Onsite, a not-for-profit company dedicated to helping disadvantaged people, and a school governor at Chobham Academy in Stratford, East London (a Harris Federation school).

 Andy served as a Squadron Leader in the Royal Air Force (RAF) for 27 years before retiring in 2010.
 As part of the RAF Infrastructure Branch, Andy was responsible, as a programme and project manager, for overseeing construction projects including new aircraft hangars, the resurfacing of major RAF runways, and the construction of accommodation at UK bases.